ArthurB2077/reservia/README.md

 For the lore, Reservia is a company of flights booking.

-This project is a very simple website.
-Only style effects are used and more particulary SCSS \
+This project is a very basic website.
+Only CSS effects are used and a much of HTML.
+This is static and looks like more at a template than a real website
-The aim of this project is try to produce something pleasant to use while only using CSS

-You only need a browser to check the website

-This is also my first project so you should expect to see some things very far from perfect \
+This is also my first project so you should expect to see some things very far from perfect

+You only need a browser to check the website or check  it out in github-page \

 [![forthebadge](https://forthebadge.com/images/badges/works-on-my-machine.svg)](https://forthebadge.com)